What is “preventive conservation?”

 Based on works like this and the mid-century research that preceded it, museums adopted (and later debated, more on that soon) light, temperature and relative humidity standards.

 Many of the principles that inform contemporary preventive conservation emerged in the 1990s (Caple 2012).
 Key texts, such as 1995’s Natural History Collections: A Preventive Conservation Approach, provided guidance on additional aspects of preventive care.
-Spearheaded by preventive conservation pioneer Carolyn Rose, this book demonstrated how preventive principles could be widely applied to non-art collections (Rose, Hawks and Waller 2019).
+Spearheaded by pioneer Carolyn Rose, this book demonstrated how preventive principles could be widely applied to non-art collections (Rose, Hawks and Waller 2019).
 Authors like Stefan Michalski and Robert Waller advocated using a risk management approach to the evaluation of collection threats, establishing

 “a far more holistic and realistic approach to the subject of preventive conservation” (Caple 2012: 17).